demisto/content/Packs/EWS/Integrations/SecurityAndComplianceV2/README.md

 *Please Note:* Microsoft requires that this connection be made from a secure connection.
 Disabling certificate verification is not supported at this time.

 ### MFA Enabled Service Accounts
-It is recommended to disable MFA for the service account which is using the integration.
+It is mandatory to disable MFA for the service account which is using the integration in order for the authentication succeed.

 When MFA is enabled, it is possible to be unable to confirm a sign in as safe.
 If there is a conditional access policy in place which will trigger a users account to require an MFA sign in, these policies should exempt the user which is used by the integration.
 This does _not_ require MFA to be disabled.